RahulRajeevan-4/nextjstodo/README.md

+## Make sure you say yes to Tailwind

 # src/app:
 This is the main directory for your application's code.
 It includes your pages, layouts, and any other components specific to your app.